The Friends of the Wildflower Garden

 Susan writes a "Curator Notes" column in the Friends' newsletter, The Fringed Gentian™.
 That series is found here: Curator Notes.

-In the fall of 2010 a partnership between the Minneapolis Park and Recreation Board and the Minnesota School for Botanical Art (MSBA) was announced.
-It had been developing over the past months and was to result in a truly remarkable creation—the development of a florilegium for the Wildflower Garden.
+been developing for a truly remarkable creation—the development of a florilegium for the Wildflower Garden.
 A florilegium is a collection of artwork depicting plants at a specific location, in this case the Wildflower Garden.
-The project was to document many plant species to provide a visual historical record of the Wildflower Garden’s flora.
-Beginning that fall, current and former MSBA students and teachers were invited to create original paintings of Wildflower Garden plants.
-The paintings will be traditional botanical artworks presenting a scientifically accurate image of each chosen plant.
-The project will continue for several years.
-Paintings accepted into the florilegium will be donated to the Minneapolis Park and Recreation Board.
+The project will document many plant species to provide a visual historical record of the Wildflower Garden’s flora.

 In the spring of 2011, the students at the Minnesota School for Botanical Art were working on their first drawings for the Florilegium Project.